-1 $\,$ This fund is managed by the Manager or affiliates of the Manager of the Fund.
+This fund is managed by Sagard Holdings Inc., an affiliate of the Manager.
+This fund is managed by an affiliate of the Manager of the Fund.
+All mutual funds are managed by the Manager or affiliates of the Manager of the Fund.